Pollution in China

 Pollution in China is one aspect of the broader topic of environmental issues in China.
-Various forms of pollution have increased as China has industrialised, which has caused widespread environmental health problems.
+Various forms of pollution have increased following the industrialisation of China, causing widespread environmental and health problems.

 Pollution statistics

+Soil

-The immense growth of the People's Republic of China since the 1980s has resulted in increased soil pollution.
+The immense population growth in the People's Republic of China since the 1980s has resulted in increased soil pollution.
 The State Environmental Protection Administration believes it to be a threat to the environment, food safety and sustainable agriculture.
-38,610 square miles (100,000 km2) of China's cultivated land have been polluted, with contaminated water being used to irrigate further 31.5 million miles (21,670 km2.), and another 2 million miles (1,300 km2) have been covered or destroyed by solid waste.
-The affected area accounts of one-tenth of China's cultivatable land.
+38,610 square miles (100,000 km2) of China's cultivated land have been polluted, with contaminated water being used to irrigate further 31.5 million square miles (21,670 km2.), and another 2 million square miles (1,300 km2) have been covered or destroyed by solid waste.
+The affected area accounts for one-tenth of China's cultivable land.
 An estimated 6 million tonnes of food grain are contaminated by heavy metals every year, causing direct losses of 29 billion yuan (US$2.57 billion).
-Heavy metals (including mercury, lead, cadmium, copper, nickel, chromium, and zinc) in the contaminated soil have adverse health effects on human metabolism.
-Ingestion, contact through skin, diet through the soil-food chain, respiratory intake, and oral intake can deliver the toxic substances to human beings.
+The presence of heavy metals (including mercury, lead, cadmium, copper, nickel, chromium, and zinc) in the contaminated soil have adverse health effects on human metabolism.
+Ingestion, contact through the skin, diet through the soil-food chain, respiratory intake, and oral intake can deliver toxic substances to humans.